mcbridejc/acoustic-array-tools/README.md

 The `python_experiments` is more or less a scratchpad of tools that were useful during development and may become useful again.
 It can mostly be ignored.

+## Building

+All the rust code depends on nightly features, so you will need to install the nightly toolchain and enable it to build.

+`rustup override set nightly`